Wild Things - New Zealand's trail running community

 NB The time estimates are moving time so allow another few hours if you are keen to stop and enjoy the amazing views.

-Not long after the swing bridge the trail widens out to a 4WD track.
+Not long after the swing bridge, the trail widens out to a 4WD track.
 This continues to Waiotauru hut.
-There's a couple of places where the track detours off down to the right as some areas 4WD vehicles can't pass.
+There are a couple of places where the track detours off down to the right as some areas 4WD vehicles can't pass.
 These are actually off the walking track and it can be a little bit confusing so check your map or navigation app if you are in doubt.

 There's one side stream crossing where you follow the orange markers, and you cross the main stream at the site of a demolished old rusty bridge, (this shows as a bridge on the map).
 A few hundred metres up the 4WD track at approximately 12km you'll arrive at the hut, recently rebuilt, and the pile of rubble from the old vandalised one is still next to it.
 From here carry on up the 4WD track and its a steady and mostly gentle (with some pinches) but runnable climb (fitness dependant) uphill 6km to Maymorn junction.

 There's a signpost here, follow the arrow to Kapakapanui Hut, its 6.5km, and is absolutely mind-blowing mossy green scenery through Goblin forests.
-There's a pretty meaty, rooty climb up to the tops, and then you'll pop out into the open with ever changing terrain, rocks and scrub, and then back into rooty Goblin forest sections.
+There's a pretty meaty, rooty climb up to the summit of Kapakapanui.
+You'll pop out into the open with ever-changing terrain, rocks and scrub, and then back into rooty Goblin forest sections.

 You'll arrive back on to track at the orange triangles where you turn right onto Pukeatua track, which is a stunning run all the way back to Otaki Forks.
 At the high spot of Pukeatua if you are lucky you can see Mt Taranaki & Mt Ruapehu.
 Breathtaking!